Julien-Commes/Advent_of_Code_2024/README.md

 In the second part, the task was to reorder the incorrect lines.
 To achieve this, I placed each number in the reordered list based on the number of elements that should follow it.
 The practical approach was to first create a new line filled with zero elements.
 Then, for each element in the original line, I counted the number of elements that should come after it and placed the element in the k-th empty position in the new line (counting from the end), where k is the number of elements that should follow it.

 After review of this solution, I think it could be possible to optimize it by not creating the new line but finding the element that should in the middle using the same method that helped creating a new line.

+To run the code, please separate the input into two text files: `input_rules.txt` (containing your list of ordering rules) and `input_updates.txt` (containing your list of updates).

 ## Day 6